- What Do You Understand by Web Analytics?

-Exploring the Evolution of Web Analytics: From Universal Analytics to GA4
+- Why was the Evolution from Universal Analytics to GA4 Necessary?

 The world of digital marketing is quite vast, and web analytics has been a strong contributor for businesses to make guided strategies and decisions.
 Data is undoubtedly the pivotal part of the entire online marketing approach.
 That’s because it helps you understand the behavior of users, based on which you optimize your campaigns or make informed decisions.